andry-tino/t-jesonmor/logic-events.md

 This is the first stage when moving an horse.
 When the user clicks again on one house, he will end up in point 4 of our sequence, but this time he will follow the other path: _Make move_:

 8. The user now clicks on the house where he wants his horse to be moved to from the house he selected before.
-We need to check that this
+We need to check that this house either is empty or has an horse in it.

-Todo
+9. If the house is empty, just fine.
+If the house has an horse, it must be one of the opponent's.
+White cannot eat one of its horses, and so does Black.
+If we detect that everything is ok, we can move on.
+10. We need to check that the move from the original house to the new house is a regular move.
+Remember that an horse moves like a Chess Knight.
+If the user selects an house which is causing the horse to make an invalid move, we must cancel the operation.
+11. If the move is ok, we make the move.
+So we remove the horse from the initial house and we put it in the new house.
+12. Then we restore the color of the original house.
+Remember that in point 7 we have changed the color of that house.
+13. Once the move is done, we need to check if this move resulted in game over.
+If it does, we restart the game, otherwise we just complete the move and we change the current player.

+So we have some work to do here!